HighSchoolHacking/GLS/docs/internals.md

 ## 1. Tokenization

-Given raw syntax as string(s), it must be "tokenized" (parsed) into GLS nodes.
+Given raw syntax as string(s), it must be "tokenized" (parsed) into Budgie nodes.
-GLS nodes come in three varieties, each of which implement the exported `IGlsNode` interface:
+Budgie nodes come in three varieties, each of which implement the exported `IBudgieNode` interface:

 * `BlankNode`: Blank line with no non-whitespace characters.
 * `CommandNode`: Command name followed by any number of arguments.